The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/fight-tips.md

 **Would it not be more DPS to use Soul Slice before Shadow of Death?**
-- No. It's less dps and also won't give us another Soul Slice use.
+- No. It's less DPS and also won't give us another Soul Slice use.

 **Why do we not use Harpe Pre-pull for Thordan?**

 - Using Harpe Pre-pull will delay our first GCD by a very small amount.
-This generally is no problem at all and always a gain.
+This generally is no problem and always a gain.
 However the last GCD in our Opener is very tight and using Harpe Pre-pull will most likely result in you ghosting your very last GCD.
 It was very inconsistent for me but you can try it out by yourself to see if you can use Harpe Pre-pull without ghosting your last GCD consistently.

 ### Re-Opener after Strength of the Ward